martynbiz/phpsso-client/README.md

 ));
 ```

-requireLogin
+forceLogin

-Will only redirect the browser to the login screen if the user is not currently authenticated.
+Will redirect the browser to the login screen even if the user is not currently
-Otherwise, will do nothing.
+authenticated - the current session variables, if exist, will be deleted.

 ```
 $attributes = $this->forceLogin(array(